How to Get more Views on LinkedIn in 2021

 These are two slightly different methods but based on the same principle: ask users to comment in exchange for something.

-Widely used on Facebook or Instagram, the contest consists in selecting one or several people among the comments to offer them something.
+Widely used on Facebook or Instagram, it consists of selecting one or several people among the comments to offer them something.
 An experience, a gift voucher, objects..

-The lead magnet, more used on LinkedIn, consists in asking for a comment to receive a study, a “high value added” article, that is to say something that will bring value to the end user.
+The lead magnet, more used on LinkedIn, consists in asking for a comment to receive a study, a “high value added” article, in other words, articles that bring value to the end user.

 Both techniques are effective, but be careful not to abuse them.